Pretty Maids All in a Row

-Pretty Maids All in a Row is a 1971 American sexploitation film with elements of black comedy, sex comedy, and murder mystery.
-Starring Rock Hudson, Angie Dickinson, and Telly Savalas, it was released on April 28, 1971.
-Roger Vadim directed the film, and Gene Roddenberry produced and wrote the screenplay based on a 1968 novel by Francis Pollini.
+Pretty Maids All in a Row is a 1971 American sexploitation mystery film directed by Roger Vadim and starring Rock Hudson, Angie Dickinson, Telly Savalas, Roddy McDowall, and Keenan Wynn.
+Based on the 1968 novel of the same name by Francis Pollini, the film focuses on a high school where female students are being targeted by an unknown serial killer.

-The film was Roddenberry's only feature-film writing credit.

 Plot

 At Oceanfront High School, female students are being targeted by an unknown serial killer.
 Meanwhile, Ponce, a male student is experiencing sexual frustration, surrounded by a seemingly unending stream of beautiful and sexually provocative classmates.
 Michael "Tiger" McDrew is the high school's football coach and guidance counselor, who has frequent sexual encounters with several female students.

 In class, Ponce develops a crush on substitute teacher Miss Smith as he presents his report on John Milton's Paradise Lost.
 Tiger tries to befriend Ponce and help him deal with his sexual needs by encouraging him to seek the affections of Miss Smith.
 Ponce tells him he constantly has an erection when talking to an attractive woman.
 Later, Tiger talks to Miss Smith and recommends that she teach Ponce to build confidence, telling her he's impotent.

 After school, Miss Smith takes Ponce to her home, where she arouses him reading poems by Milton.
 Ponce flees into the closet, but Miss Smith convinces him to emerge and then tells him that she knows about his sexual problem and would like to help him with it.
 When she notices his erection through his trousers, she believes progress has been made.

 The next day in school, Miss Smith informs Tiger of her progress with Ponce and of the boy's attraction to her.
 Tiger tells Miss Smith that at their next meeting, she must perform a more informative assessment of Ponce.

 Following Tiger's suggestion, Ponce revisits Miss Smith and gives her a liquor-filled chocolate duck as a gift.
 He becomes nervous and leaves, but then soon returns to retrieve his keys, which he accidentally left behind.
 Clad only in a sexy nightgown, Miss Smith behaves provocatively and kisses him passionately.
 The next morning, Ponce and Miss Smith are seen lying on the bed and having sex before heading to school.

 Meanwhile, young girls continue to be murdered.
 Detective Sam Surcher of the state police has been investigating the case.
 Eventually, Surcher suspects Tiger is the killer.
 Ponce learns that Tiger is guilty when he discovers evidence in his office.
 Tiger drives Ponce to a pier and confesses, and then apparently commits suicide by driving his car into the ocean, but his body is never recovered.
 Surcher suspects that Tiger has faked his death.

 After Tiger's memorial service, a much more confident Ponce flirts with several female students, taking one for a ride on his motorcycle.